gregfoletta/articles.foletta.org/content/post/2022-10-02-random-wifi-password/index.markdown

 ```

 Clearly this implementation is far superior, being faster and using less memory.
 A brief investigation leads me to believe it's using [adaptive quadrature](https://en.wikipedia.org/wiki/Adaptive_quadrature) under the hood.

+# What's the Point?

+You may rightfully ask: why not simply use the built in function already available to us?
+Or instead of using random x & y values, use a grid?

+For this simple 2-dimensional example you would be correct: this is not the best method.
+But more complicated integrals in higher dimensions become difficult.
+The `integrate()` function does not support these, and the compute resources required to use the grid method would increase exponentially by the dimension.

+By using randomness, a reasonable approximation of a definite integral can still be achieved using minimal resources and despite the complexity of the problem.

 # Summary